Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Once this is taken into account, it becomes clear that the Renaissance was not just an artistic or architectural fad, but, more profoundly, an attempt by some to escape Judeo-Christian influence and develop an alternative worldview, that is to recreate a civilisation based on Greco-Roman thinking (just the concept of "Renaissance" (or Rebirth) begs the question, rebirth of what?).
 But with the rise of natural science (and it's growing prestige) in the West, the great prestige long enjoyed by Greco-Roman philosophers for so many centuries began to erode.
 Some of those who'd jumped on the Renaissance bandwagon realized they'd bet on the wrong horse.
 Another alternative to the Judeo-Christian worldview was needed.

 The Enlightenment[1] (or Modern) worldview was then the next step.
-Now all worldviews have to answer a basic question: Where is Truth?
+All worldviews have to answer a basic question: Where is Truth?
 Where do you find the deepest wisdom?
 For Renaissance thinkers, Greco-Roman philosophical thinking was the answer.
 But by the 15th century, times had changed and the Enlightenment/Modern view began taking shape.
 Facing the fact that the prestige of Greek philosophy was going down the tubes, Western neo-pagan elites needed a new horse to bet on.
 And this is where the Enlightenment comes in.
 These elites saw that the rising prestige of experimental science offered a golden opportunity.
 Early scientists (then known as “natural philosophers”) may not have intended to attack the authority of Scripture, but Francis Bacon's “Two Books” view (Scripture with authority in the spiritual realm and science in the material realm, becoming thereafter Science) opened the door to setting up science as an alternative source of TRUTH.
 And subsequently this lead to technocracy, nations run be a priesthood of experts (somewhat along the lines of Plato's Republic) whose authority and prestige rested in science and technology.

 Early Enlightenment thinkers quickly realised that the growing prestige of science could be of use to them.
 This set the stage for the prestige of science to be exploited for ideological purposes and scientists to become the new priesthood.
 We are talking here about the mature phase of the Enlightenment (not to the immature Deistic phase with people such as Voltaire, Descartes and Benjamin Franklin).
 It should come as no surprise that erecting Science as the sole source of Truth leads to materialism, as real science has to do with observable phenomena.
 As mentioned above, the Progress concept was a critical element of Enlightenment dogma, and in fact Charles Darwin's Theory of Evolution may be seen as little more than applying the Progress concept to the biological realm[2].
 Anyone adding a capital S to the word "Science" in their writing is a conscious or unconscious devotee of this ideologico-religious current.
 Which brings us to Scientism, the view that only science leads to Truth.
 And of course Scientism leads to the establishment of a scientific priesthood, the technocrats or experts, with their “Follow the Science” slogans...
 Richard Dawkins' famous statement In The Blind Watchmaker clears things up and exposes the ideological necessity for Darwinism (1986: 5-6): “Although atheism might have been logically tenable before Charles Darwin, Darwin made it possible to be an intellectually fulfilled atheist.”